16pj/ArduinoEndeavors/README.md

 # ArduinoEndeavors
-A set of Arduino sketches written for the novice to play
+A set of Arduino sketches written for the novice to play with.